 What Is Apple Scab?

-Apple scab is caused by fungus that leads to infected leaves and fruit.
-This bacteria usually thrives in cold, moist climates, so you’re more likely to see it if you live in the north.
+Apple scab is caused by a fungus that leads to infected leaves and fruit.
+This disease usually thrives in cold, moist climates, so you’re more likely to see it if you live in the north.

 How To Identify Apple Scab

 Apple scab causes black lesions on both the leaves and the fruit of the apple tree.
 If you notice odd, dark splotches on your tree, it may be infected with apple scab.
 The lesions might sometimes look olive green.
 In bad cases, the fruit can eventually turn brown, and the leaves may turn yellow and fall off prematurely.